 Control room operators often work long shifts monitoring and actioning mission-critical information; it becomes essential that their workstations are comfortable and easy to use.
 A component of optimizing operator effectiveness is ensuring proper display positions to avoid eye strain, muscle fatigue, and headaches.
 There are best practices to address control room monitor positions and ways to optimize them for ergonomics and ease of use.
-We will also introduce the Evans E-Arm and Unity Arm solutions for managing multiple monitors.

 In this post, learn how to: